[HISTORY: Adopted by the Town Board of the Town of Tonawanda 12-17-1979 by L.L No. 4-1979. Amendments noted where applicable.]

 Bite, chase or harass any person or domestic animal.

-It shall be the duty of every dog owner or person having possession, custody or control of a dog to remove any feces left by said dog on any public property owned by the Town of Tonawanda and deposit it in a container lawfully used for the disposal of refuse.
+No person owning, harboring, keeping, walking or in charge of any dog shall cause or allow such dog to soil, defile, defecate on or commit any nuisance on any sidewalk, gutter, street, play area, park or other public area, nor on any private property, without the permission of the owner of such property.
+It shall be the duty of every dog owner or person having possession, custody or control of a dog to remove any feces left by said dog and deposit it in a container lawfully used for the disposal of refuse.
 The provisions of this section shall not apply to a dog owner or person who is disabled as defined in Agriculture and Markets Law § 108 and who has possession, custody or control of a guide dog, hearing dog or service dog as defined in Agriculture and Markets Law § 108.

 Dog control officers, as defined in Article 7 of the Agriculture and Markets Law of the State of New York, and any peace officer employed by the town shall be responsible for enforcement of the provisions herein as well as Article 7 of the Agriculture and Markets Law.